EDITOR’S NOTE, 5/20/2020: This article has been updated to reflect the current status of the COVID-19 pandemic.

 Current State of the Outbreak

 Wuhan was put on lockdown shortly after the news of the virus hit international airwaves, and the Chinese government extended their holiday season as an encouragement for families to stay home, rather than risk spreading disease further by traveling.
+After weeks of rigorous testing and isolation, the city opened back up, and is dealing with a second wave of infections.
+At this point, the Chinese government has mandated that everyone in the city be tested within a 10 day period in order to quickly contain the virus again.

 Coronavirus Impacts to Production